IAmKSquared/onenotemcp/ReadMe.md

   - Ensure all dependencies are installed (`npm install`).
 - **MCP Client Issues (e.g., Claude Desktop, Cursor):**
-  - Verify the `command` and `args` (especially the absolute path to `onenote-mcp.mjs`) in your client's MCP server configuration are correct.
+  - Verify the `command` and `args` (especially the absolute path to `src/server.mjs`) in your client's MCP server configuration are correct.
   - Restart the MCP client after making configuration changes.
   - Check the MCP client's logs and the server's console output for errors.